Dr Kai Syng Tan in the Department of Social Genetic & Developmental Psychiatry

 - In what ways could visual art contribute to and complicate dominant discourses on wellbeing?
 What are the limitations and possibilities of thinking about and making ‘neurodiverse art’?

 The work ‘takes off’ when audiences are paired up with Philip, Kai, and other researchers and artists to sit on the tapestry and chat about mind-wandering.
 As words and language can be inadequate or challenging, participants capture their discussions, disagreements and discoveries in drawings that they co-create with the project team.
-These drawings will then be documented in a limited-edition publication alongside photographs, sketches and notes on mind-wandering and reflective texts.
+These drawings are then documented in a limited-edition publication alongside photographs, sketches and notes on mind-wandering and reflective texts.

-As well as the tapestry, Kai will be wearing specially-designed badges reading ‘Mind-wanderer in action’ throughout her residency (pictured above).
-Through the badges Kai will invite King’s students and staff to approach her to talk about the project.
-These people, and others they subsequently encounter, will receive badges too, thus infecting King’s with (conversations about) mind-wandering, ADHD and wellbeing.
+As well as the tapestry, Kai has been wearing specially-designed badges reading ‘Mind-wanderer in action’ throughout her residency (pictured above).
+Through the badges Kai invites King’s students and staff to approach her to talk about the project.
+These people, and others they subsequently encounter, receive badges too, thus infecting King’s with (conversations about) mind-wandering, ADHD and wellbeing.

-The project will also invite King’s students to get involved with the documentation and evaluation process, sharing the project’s progress via film, social media and a website.
+The project also invites King’s students to get involved with the documentation and evaluation process, sharing the project’s progress via film, social media and a website.